 After completing my degree, I moved to Washington, DC, where I began managing USAID-funded international development programs.
 I also worked with other donors (State Department, DFID, etc.), but the bulk of my work was with USAID.
 I specialized in French African democracy and governance programs, and helped manage a post-conflict stabilization program in the Democratic Republic of Congo, an extractive-industries transparency program in Chad, and an assortment of other smaller projects.

 I then began managing programs in East Africa, where I worked in Tanzania and Kenya to coordinate regional policies and governance programs.
 During this time, I also began working on a rule of law strengthening program in Afghanistan.
 I credit these experiences with helping me to better contextualize my research interests in corruption and conflict.
 More recently, I worked with Global Integrity, managing research in its Africa Integrity Indicators project.
 I am currently a research fellow with the Center for Open Data Enterprise, where we are working with the Federal Government to improve their strategies and infrastructure for data-sharing.

 Outside of my academic work, I am an avid alpine skiier and a mediocre soccer player.
 I am passionate about coffee, fitness, and technology.
-I am engaged to a beautiful and intelligent French-Moroccan woman who works tirelessly to save our oceans with the Ocean Conservancy.
+I am married to a beautiful and intelligent French-Moroccan woman who works tirelessly to save our oceans with the Ocean Conservancy.